 Fortunately, you don’t have to blow your budget.
 Nor do you have to spend the whole day in the kitchen.

 Here are some low-cost Super Bowl party ideas that will make your life easier and leave you with the energy to cheer on your team come game time.

 Deciding to go potluck is one of the easiest ways to make party planning a little less intimidating.
 You can even create a theme that gets everyone excited to participate.
-Just make sure you keep track of who’s bringing what: There’s nothing worse than too many pretzels and not enough beer.
+Just make sure to keep track of who’s bringing what: There’s nothing worse than too many pretzels and not enough beer.

 2. Plan a backyard tailgate